 7. Stochastic hill climbing chooses at random from among the uphill moves; the probability of selection can vary with the steepness of the uphil1 move.

 Explanation: Refer to the definition of variants of hill-climbing search.

 8. Hill climbing sometimes called ____________ because it grabs a good neighbor state without thinking ahead about where to go next.

 d) Optimal local search

-9. Hill-Climbing approach stuck for the following reasons
+9. Hill-Climbing approach stuck for which of the following reasons?

 a) Local maxima

 Explanation: Local maxima: a local maximum is a peak that is higher than each of its neighboring states, but lower than the global maximum.
 Ridges: Ridges result in a sequence of local maxima that is very difficult for greedy algorithms to navigate.
 Plateaux: a plateau is an area of the state space landscape where the evaluation function is flat.

 10. ___________ algorithm keeps track of k states rather than just one.